RichardLitt/practice/README.md

   -i, --input Specifies different input file
   -d, --done  Set value to true.
 If multiple times, sets all params to true.
   -n, --new   Create new item in the list.
-  -c, --clear Remove the task from the list permanently
+  -e, --erase Remove the task from the list permanently -w, --wipe  Mark all values as true
 ```